mcagriaksoy/Serial-Communication-GUI-Program/README.md

 NOTE: Program Language is Turkish, but It can be easily adopted and translated to other languages freely.

 # Serial-Communication-GUI-Program
-PyQt, Serial Communication between different hardwares During my test releases, I have tried NodeMCU and Arduino cards.
-Also the program tested on Windows 10 x64 and Ubuntu 16.04.
+PyQt, Serial Communication between different hardware During my test releases, I have tried NodeMCU and Arduino cards.
+Also, the program tested on Windows 10 x64 and Ubuntu 16.04.

 # Feature 1
 On the right side of the GUI, you can access the port options.
-After you selected baud rate, port name etc. you can save your settings via "kaydet" button which means save exacly.
+After you selected baud rate, port name, etc. you can save your settings via "kaydet" button which means save exactly.

 # Feature 2
-Python PyQt threading, multitasking feature added.Due to multitasking function, now program do not crashes and uses less memory.
+Python PyQt threading, multitasking feature added.
+Due to multitasking function, the program does not crash (one of the thread keen on serial port listen, other does rest of tasks) and uses less memory.
-It has different 2 block of code.
-One of worker runs in one thread also main side of program runs at the same time.
+It has different 2 blocks of code.
+One worker runs in one thread also the main side of the program runs at the same time.
 ```
 class Worker(QObject):
     finished = pyqtSignal()